Speak-to-Structure: Evaluating LLMs in Open-domain Natural Language-Driven Molecule Generation

 The precise control, in fact, is crucial for molecular discovery, as many properties of interest, such as solubility, toxicity, and active site composition, depend on specific structural configurations.
-Our finding suggests that open-domain natural language–driven molecule generation task can serve as an effective diagnostic tool, revealing systematic weaknesses in current LLMs and providing rich failure cases that can inform future instruction tuning or reinforcement learning strategies to improve molecule structural constraint adherence.
+Our findings suggest that open-domain natural language–driven molecule generation task can serve as an effective diagnostic tool, revealing systematic weaknesses in current LLMs and providing rich failure cases that can inform future instruction tuning or reinforcement learning strategies to improve molecule structural constraint adherence.

 \textbf{F2: While pre-training provides a foundation for LLM performance, instruction tuning is indispensable for guiding and optimizing their capabilities in molecular discovery.} Open-source general LLMs can often lack chemical corpora during their pre-training stage.
 As a result, models like Qwen2-7B-Instruct and yi-1.5-9B obtained unsatisfactory results.
 The observed shortcoming can be attributed to the lack of chemical data in pre-training, despite their notable proficiency in mathematics and general language understanding.
+Surprisingly, open-source chemical LLMs such as ChemLLM-20B and ChemDFM-v1.5-8B achieve relatively poor performance, indicating that current chemical LLM pre-training still fails to capture the molecular structural details.
 In contrast, Llama3.1-8B-Instruct delivers superior performance at a relatively modest model scale, demonstrating a more balanced and comprehensive capability across diverse domains.